Prag8855/aab/content/guides/german-health-insurance.md

 All German residents must have health insurance.
 You pay for it every month.
 If you are sick, your insurance pays for all necessary healthcare.
 It covers medical operations, therapy, medication and dental care.

 There are 2 health insurance systems: public and private.
 The best option depends on your situation.
-Use my health insurance calculator to see your options.
+To see your options, use my health insurance calculator, or keep reading.

 [Ask an expert](#insurance-brokers) to help you choose the best health insurance.
 Their help is free.

 {% include '_blocks/healthInsuranceCalculator.html' %}

 ## Your options

+Use my health insurance calculator to know your options.

 ### For employees